-Course Head Obligations during the administration of exams
+Course Head Obligations during the Administration of Exams

-- All courses are expected to handle the printing and photocopying of their own examinations. - The course head is responsible for bringing the examination to the exam room 20 minutes prior to the beginning of the examination. - Course heads are also expected to be present at their examination for at least the first fifteen minutes and to be available by phone for the duration of the exam.
-In case of necessary absence, the course head should appoint an appropriate delegate who is conversant with the couse and able to answer questions that might arise at the examination. - Course heads must retrieve the following items from the exam room: - · completed examination booklets, - · scrap booklets, - all other course materials (slides, audiotapes, etc.).
-If unable to pick up the completed examination booklets after an examination, he or she must delegate a representative to perform this task.
+- All courses are expected to handle the printing and photocopying of their own examinations. - The course head is responsible for bringing the examination to the exam room 20 minutes prior to the beginning of the examination. - Course heads are expected to be present at their examination for at least the first fifteen minutes and to be available by phone for the duration of the exam.
+In case of necessary absence, the course head should appoint an appropriate delegate who is conversant with the couse and able to answer questions that might arise at the examination. - Course heads must retrieve the following items from the exam room at the time of exam completion: - · completed examination booklets, - · scrap booklets, - all other course materials (slides, audiotapes, etc.).
+If unable to pick up the completed examination booklets after an exam, he or she must delegate a representative to perform this task.

-Proctor Responsibilities during the administration of exams
+Proctor Responsibilities during the Administration of Exams

-- The Office of the Registrar provides examination booklets and proctors who take attendance and administer the examinations. - Proctors may ask teaching staff for assistance in the distribution and collection of examination materials, however, it is important that the teaching staff follow instructions of the head proctors. - Report any unusual circumstances to the course head.
+- The Office of the Registrar provides examination booklets and proctors who take attendance and administer the examinations. - Proctors may ask teaching staff for assistance in the distribution and collection of examination materials.
+However, it is important that the teaching staff follow instructions of the head proctors. - Report any unusual circumstances to the course head.

-Course Head Obligations after the final examination
+Course Head Obligations after the Final Examination

 - Instructors should take every precaution to prevent the accidental loss of examination booklets.
 For example, under no circumstances should examination booklets be removed from the neighborhood of the University.
 If a course head has temporarily left the Cambridge area, only photocopies of the booklets should be sent to the course head for grading. - Examination booklets should be kept for one year after the end of the course. - Most instructors return exam booklets, papers, and other academic work to the student enrolled in their courses.
-By law, students have the right to review all materials submitted to a course, including final examination booklets and, for a reasonable charge, may have copies of any originals not returned to them.
+By law, students have the right to review all materials submitted to a course, including final examination booklets and, for a reasonable charge, may have copies of any originals not returned to them, within 45 days of the date of the original request.